CMLL World Tag Team Championship: Reigns

 The current champions are Los Nuevos Ingobernables (Ángel de Oro and Niebla Roja).
 The team won the championship on January 23, 2022, by defeating Titán and Volador Jr. at CMLL Domingos Arena Mexico. Ángel de Oro and Niebla Roja are the 44th overall champions in their first reign.
 Negro Casas and Último Guerrero share the record for individual reigns with six, and three teams are tied for most title reigns as a team with Guerrero and Rey Bucanero, Averno and Mephisto and Negro Casas and Hijo del Santo, who all have three reigns.
 Los Guerreros de la Atlantida (Dragón Rojo Jr. and Último Guerrero) held the title for 640 days, which is the longest reign of any team while Último Guerrero's six reigns combine to 1,923 days. Último Guerrero and Dr. Wagner Jr. held the title for seven days and are thus the team with the shortest reign to date.
 CMLL has been forced to declare the championship vacant on eight different occasions since its creation in 1993, which meant that there were no champions for a period of time.
 The title has been declared vacant twice because one of the champions (El Canek and Silver King respectively) left CMLL, and four times due to a major injury to one of the champions.
 On one occasion CMLL held up the championship, vacating the championship until a rematch between the teams of Místico/Héctor Garza and Averno/Mephisto, a match that Místico and Héctor Garza won to become two-times champions.
 On February 5, 1999, El Hijo del Santo and Negro Casas defeated Bestia Salvaje and Scorpio Jr. by disqualification, which in CMLL meant that they also won the championship.
 Casas and Hijo del Santo refused to win the championship in that matter, vacating the championship until the two teams could have a rematch.
 Casas and Hijo del Santo won the rematch without controversy to win the championship once more.

-As the CMLL World Tag Team Championship is a professional wrestling championship, it is not actually won or lost competitively but instead, championship changes are decided by the officials and the bookers of CMLL.
-The title is awarded after the chosen team "wins" a match to maintain the illusion that professional wrestling is a competitive sport.
+As the CMLL World Tag Team Championship is a professional wrestling championship.
 Championship matches usually take place under best two-out-of-three falls rules.
 On occasion single fall title matches have taken place, especially when promoting CMLL title matches in Japan, conforming to the traditions of the local promotion.
 An example of this was when Bushi won the CMLL World Welterweight Championship in a one-fall match on a New Japan Pro-Wrestling show in 2015.